• Image field 45

 • About Us

 Contact Community Services is a Syracuse-based nonprofit organization dedicated to supporting the social, emotional, behavioral, and mental health of individuals across the lifespan.
-Through a variety of programs and partnerships, we help meet the evolving needs of our community with compassion, professionalism, and care.
+We respond to the evolving needs of our community with compassion, professionalism, and care.

 Internship Overview